wdenton/avoirdupois/README.md

 ## To do

 * Determine best database to use, and us it.
-PostgrSQL for GIS extensions?
+PostgreSQL for GIS extensions?
 Or perhaps SQLite for portable simplicity?
 * Include database setup script.
 * Move from ActiveRecord to DataMapper for simplicity, if possible.
 * Write tests and use them.